 At a rally in Louisville, KY, on March 20, Trump apparently did not realize the Republican party is often referred to as Lincoln's party.
 "Great president.
 Most people don't even know he was a Republican," Trump said.
 "Does anyone know?
 Lot of people don't know that."

-4. When he confused North Korean leader Kim Jong Un with his grandfather, Kim Jong Il.
+4. When he confused North Korean leader Kim Jong Un with his father, Kim Jong Il.

-While being interviewed on Fox & Friends about North Korean aggression on April 18, Trump conflated current leader Kim Jong Un with his predecessor and grandfather Kim Jong Il.
+While being interviewed on Fox & Friends about North Korean aggression on April 18, Trump conflated current leader Kim Jong Un with his predecessor and father Kim Jong Il.

 "They've been talking with this gentleman for a long time," Trump said of America's dialogue with North Korea.
 "You read Clinton's book, he said, 'Oh, we made such a great peace deal,' and it was a joke."
 Later, Trump continued to assert his misunderstanding.
 "Everybody has been outplayed, they've all been outplayed by this gentleman, and we'll see what happens," Trump added with reference to Obama's negotiations.